 In the initial phase of IPCablecom, MTAs are not required to support the MTA-2 requirements as defined in Section 8 of this specification.
-MTAs MUST support the requirements for audio terminals as defined in Sections 5, 6, 7, and 9.
+MTAs MUST support the requirements for audio terminals as defined in Sections 2, 6, 7, and 9.

-Support for video terminals will be REQUIRED in later phases of IPCablecom.
 All MTA-2s MUST support the requirements defined in Section 8.